Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at UT Health San Antonio are $21,694 per year.
 After completing their Bachelor's Degree, dental support graduates from UT Health San Antonio carry an average student debtload of $22,306.

-Read full report on Dental Support Services at The University of Texas Health Science Center at San Antonio
+Full Dental Support Services at The University of Texas Health Science Center at San Antonio Report

 TWU undergraduate students pay an average of $18,186 in tuition and fees each year.
 Dental Support majors at TWU take out an average of $24,244 in student loans while working on their Bachelor's Degree.

-NAU undergraduate students pay an average of $17,761 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at NAU are $17,761 per year.
 While working on their Bachelor's Degree, dental support majors at NAU accumulate an average of around $24,413 in student debt.

-Read full report on Dental Support Services at Northern Arizona University
+Full Dental Support Services at Northern Arizona University Report

 The average tuition and fees for an out-of-state undergraduate student at UTHealth are $37,872 a year.
 On average, dental support graduates from UTHealth take out $24,471 in student loans while working on their Bachelor's Degree.

-Texas A&M University - College Station landed the #8 spot in the 2023 rankings for the best value bachelor’s degree dental support services programs.
-Texas A&M College Station is a fairly large public school located in the city of College Station.
+Texas A&M University - College Station came in at #8 in this year’s edition of the Best Value Dental Support Services Bachelor’s Degree Schools in the Southwest Region ranking.
+Texas A&M College Station is a very large public school located in the city of College Station.

 Texas A&M College Station undergraduate students pay an average of $38,855 in tuition and fees each year.
 On average, dental support graduates from Texas A&M College Station take out $24,612 in student loans while working on their Bachelor's Degree.

-Texas A&M College Station also took the #5 spot in our Best Dental Support Services Bachelor’s Degree Schools in the Southwest Region rankings.
+Texas A&M College Station not only placed well in our value ranking, but it is also #5 on our Best Dental Support Services Bachelor’s Degree Schools in the Southwest Region list.

 Read full report on Dental Support Services at Texas A&M University - College Station

-University of New Mexico - Main Campus ranked #9 on this year’s Best Value Dental Support Services Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of Albuquerque, UNM is a public college with a fairly large student population.
+With a ranking of #9, University of New Mexico - Main Campus did quite well on this year’s best value schools for dental support services students working on their bachelor’s degree.
+Located in the large city of Albuquerque, UNM is a public school with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at UNM are $25,243 a year.
+UNM undergraduate students pay an average of $25,243 in tuition and fees each year.
 On average, dental support graduates from UNM take out $23,460 in student loans while working on their Bachelor's Degree.

 Read More…